 Of course there’s more to it than this, and there are some registration rules parents/guardians need to know.
 See our Club Rules page for details.

-See our Rider Skill Categories page for details and to find out what camp programs are best for your kid.
+See our Rider Skill Levels page for details and to find out what camp programs are best for your kid.

 We encourage self-sufficiency in our riders but we don’t want them too loaded down when we ride.
 So, bring the basics – lunch, water, sunscreen – and see our special page for more details.
 Oh, don’t forget the bike and helmet…!

 To ensure fairness we need to stick with our age limits.
 Chronological age and developmental levels aren’t always in sync.
 Some 4 year olds have the riding skills, stamina and cognitive abilities to be grouped with 7 and 8 year olds; but most don’t.
-We do not make exceptions to our age limits.
+We make very few exceptions, and they must be approved by the Director.
+If you believe your child is best suited for a camp outside of their age group, please give us a call to discuss.
+Please also note that in rare cases, we do dismiss children who are registered incorrectly.

-Hmm, this may be a long conversation.
-We’ve addressed that in this very website and are happy to do so in person or over the phone (if you have the time…).
-But the short answer: the simpler, the better.
+We’ve addressed that in this very website and are happy to do so in person or over the phone.

-During camp we’re on the go all day.
-So we need to be self-sufficient, which includes carrying food, water, any clothing layers that have been removed, etc. The coaches are responsible for carrying the equipment needed for daily operations – first aid, tools, locks, games/balls, etc. – as well as their own provisions.
-Each rider needs to carry his/her own lunch, snacks and water.
-We recommend a big lunch but a small backpack to avoid the temptation to carry superfluous things that just add weight.
+Yes.
+During camp we’re on the go all day so we need to be self-sufficient, which includes carrying food, water, any clothing layers that have been removed, etc. Our coaches are responsible for carrying the equipment needed for daily operations – first aid, tools, locks, games/balls, etc. – as well as their own provisions and are therefore unable to carry campers’ belongings.